After a long fight with the AAP and Consumer Product Safety Commission, Fisher Price announced it has recalled 4.7 million Rock ‘N Play Sleepers.

 What We Know

-The recall comes after 32 infant deaths were reported between 2011 and 2018.
-The deaths were a result of unrestrained babies rolling over to their stomachs or sides, or “other circumstances” – an important (but vague) designation.
-The AAP points out that in a number of these cases, the babies were less than 3 months of age and died due to asphyxia, “the inability to breathe caused by the babies’ position,” reinforcing their argument that even when used as designed, the Rock ‘N Play isn’t safe.
+The American Academy of Pediatrics points out that in a number of these cases, the babies were less than 3 months of age and died due to positional asphyxia - the inability to breathe caused by the babies’ position, reinforcing their argument that even when used as designed, the Rock ‘N Play isn’t safe.

 What The Recall Includes: